fabiancpl/exports-co/README.md

 # exports-co
-This repository corresponds to source code of homework 5 for Visual Analytics (Fall 2018), UniAndes
+This repository corresponds to source code of homework 6 (Bonus) for Visual Analytics (Fall 2018), UniAndes